What is colposcopy?

 Your healthcare provider may advise that you take a pain reliever 30 minutes before

 the procedure.
-He or she may give you a sedative before the anesthesia is started.
+They may give you a sedative before the anesthesia is started.
+If sedation

 You may want to bring a sanitary pad to wear home after the procedure.